danieloh30/move2kube-website/docs/tutorials/cloud-foundry.md

 Now that we have a running CF app we can transform it using Move2Kube.
 We will be using the three stage process (*collect*, *plan* and *transform*) for the transformation.
 Run these steps from the directory where `cloud-foundry` directory is present:

-1. Optional: This step is required only if you are interested in metadata such as environment variables from a running instance.
+1. **Optional**: This step is required only if you are interested in metadata such as environment variables from a running instance.
 If you don't have a running app, you can use the m2k_collect directoy that comes with the sample.
  We will first collect some data about your running CF application.
 Here we will limit the collect to only cloud foundry information using the `-a cf` annotation flag.

     ```console